xZpookyx/StyleBoxFancy/README.md

 The minimum Godot version required is 4.4

 ## Usage
+Add a new StyleBoxFancy to a panel or button.

 <img src="Assets/properties.png" width=396>

 StyleBoxFancy comes with similar properties as StyleBoxFlat such as: